 - What causes other similar products to change eye color but not ours?
 Some lash serums contain various pigments that aid in darkening lash hair to aid in the appearance of thicker lashes.
 These pigments are what discolor eyes.
 Our clear formulation of LashExtend does not include pigments.
 The color LashExtend that serves as dual eyeliner contains pigments that are gentle to the skin and remains on the surface of skin (does not penetrate the epidermis, much like any other liquid eyeliner) while still delivering the nutrients needed for growth.

 - How long does it need to be on for it to be mostly absorbed before wiping off (prior to shadow application)?
-While skin absorption varies from person to person, if the substance has lost its sheen (shiny appearance), it will then allow for ease of application for eyeshadow.
+While skin absorption varies from person to person, if the substance has lost its sheen (shiny appearance), it will then allow for ease of application of eyeshadow.

 - Any others?
 If after reading our post you still have questions, come to our Facebook group and ask!